THE UPACK PROGRAM PACKAGE

 in.dcl (unit 13; optional), code-directed input, linked to:

-parameter file(s) ( fort.201, fort.202, fort.203, ...): type pack.20.
+parameter file(s) (fort.201, fort.202, fort.203, ...): type pack.20.

-coordinate file(s) ( fort.101, fort.102, fort.103, ...): type pack.29
+coordinate file(s) (fort.101, fort.102, fort.103, ...): type pack.29.

-For instance, if filenum = 41 then fort.201 is linked to pack.41 and fort.101 is
+For instance, if filenum = 41 then fort.201 is linked to pack.41 and fort.101 is linked to pack.49.

 Output files:

-out.pri (unit 16), linked to distclu.pr#, distcla.pr#, distzku.pr# or distzka.pr#.
+out.pri (unit 16), linked to distcl#.pr# or distzk#.pr#.

-new parameter file(s) (fort.301, fort.302, fort.303, ...): type pack.20.
+- new parameter file(s) (fort.301, fort.302, fort.303, ...): type pack.20.

-a combined list of surviving structures: struclist.#.
+- a combined list of surviving structures: cluslist, linked to cluslist.pr#.

 Two structures are considered equivalent if the radial distribution curves for each atom in the asymmetric unit are the same.
 This is even more specific than comparing powder diffraction diagrams, since not only the distances but also the atom types must correspond.
 This type is normally equal to the atom type, but it can be set more specific than just, say, "hydroxyl O": in glycerol the two end oxygen atoms are equivalent, but the middle one is different.

 The structures to be compared are characterized by their space group symmetry, but there is no necessity that this space group is the same as required by crystallographic conventions.
-For instance, a P21/cstructure could also have been generated in P21 with two quasi-independent molecules or even (with cell doubling) in P1 with eight.
+For instance, a P21/c structure could also have been generated in P21 with two quasi-independent molecules or even (with cell doubling) in P1 with four.
 So the numbers of molecules in the various structures to be compared may differ.
 The program first determines for every structure the number of crystallographically independent molecules (Z'') before starting the actual comparison of structures.
 There, of course, only structures with the same Z'' can be really equivalent.
-The determination of the actual space group of these structures is quite another matter, for which programs like PLATON [4] orCERIUS [5] may be employed.
+The determination of the actual space group of these structures is quite another matter, for which programs like PLATON [5] may be employed.

 Structural information

 The program tries first to read cell parameters and atomic coordinates from a set of pack-type coordinate files, one for each space group to be considered.
 They must be assigned to files fort.101, fort.102, ..., and the corresponding pack-type parameter files (fort.201, fort.202, ...) must be present to select the desired structures, and to carry information on space groups and atom types.
-These files have the standard UPACK format, as described under pack2.
+These files have the standard UPACK format, as described under pack3.
 In the script file rundist the second parameter gives the number of the file to be considered (e.g. 30 for the file pack.30); if this number is given as -30 all pack.30 files present in directories at the same level (usually a directory for every space group) will also be linked.

-After that, the program tries to find additional structures from a file in.spf which contains an arbitrary number of spf-type entries.
+After that, the program tries to find additional structures from file(s) extra.#, which contain an arbitrary number of spf-type entries.
 Each entry must contain at least the cards:

 and cards with fractional non-orthogonal coordinates:

-ATOM panm x(1...3): atom name, x, y, z (one line for each atom).
+ATOM panm x (1...3): atom name, x, y, z (one line for each atom).
 The atoms must be ordered as in the topology file, and it must be possible to form molecules from their coordinates without using symmetry operations.

 The information for every structure is concluded by the card: